Volkswagen scandal: Top court rules on 'dieselgate' damage claims | DW | 30.07.2020

 The ruling means the plaintiff, the driver of a VW Passat model that had racked up 255,000 kilometers (158,000 miles), will go home empty-handed.
 The verdict upholds an earlier finding by a lower court.

-Judges also ruled that Volkswagen would not have to pay tort interest on the purchase price of a car in cases where compensation was granted.
+Judges also ruled that Volkswagen would not have to pay tort interest on the purchase price of a car in cases where compensation is granted.

-In a landmark decision on May 25, the high court concluded that the German carmaker had knowingly deceived customers and that those who had purchased a VW vehicle equipped with manipulation software were entitled to financial compensation.
+In a landmark decision on May 25, the high court concluded that the German carmaker had knowingly deceived customers and that those who had purchased manipulated VW vehicles were entitled to damages.

 Judges were still expected to deliver verdicts on those two questions later on Thursday.